Matt Hancock

-In November 2022, Hancock had the whip suspended after announcing he would be appearing as a contestant in the 22nd UK series of the survival reality television show I'm a Celebrity...Get Me Out of Here!, in which he finished in third place.
-On 7 December 2022, he announced his intention to stand down at the next general election.
+In November 2022, Hancock had the party whip suspended after announcing he would appear as a contestant in the twenty-second series of the survival reality television show I'm a Celebrity...Get Me Out of Here!, in which he finished in third place.
+He did not seek re-election as an MP at the 2024 general election.

-Early life
+Early life and education

-Matthew John David Hancock was born on 2 October 1978 in Chester, Cheshire, to Michael Hancock and Shirley Hills (now Carter).
-Hancock has an older sister and a brother.
+Matthew Hancock was born on 2 October 1978 in Chester, Cheshire, to Michael Hancock and Shirley Hills, who had a software business.
+He has an older sister and a brother.

-Hancock attended Farndon County Primary School, in Farndon, Cheshire, and the fee-paid King's School, Chester.
-He took A-levels in Maths, Physics, Computing and Economics.
+Hancock attended Farndon County Primary School, in Farndon, Cheshire, and then was privately educated at the King's School, Chester.
+He took A-levels in Maths, Physics, Computing, and Economics.
 He later studied computing at the further education college, West Cheshire College.
-He studied at Exeter College, Oxford, and graduated with a first in philosophy, politics and economics, and later earned a MPhil degree in economics at Christ's College, Cambridge.
+Hancock then studied at the University of Oxford where he was an undergraduate at Exeter College, and graduated with a first class degree in Philosophy, Politics and Economics (PPE).
+He later earned a Master of Philosophy degree in economics from the University of Cambridge, where he was a postgraduate student at Christ's College.
+He was diagnosed with dyslexia at university.
 Hancock became a member of the Conservative Party in 1999.
-He was diagnosed with dyslexia at university.

 Early career

-After university, Hancock briefly worked for his family's computer software company and for a backbench Conservative MP, before moving to London to work as an economist at the Bank of England, specialising in the housing market.
-In 2005, he became an economic adviser to the Shadow Chancellor of the Exchequer George Osborne, later becoming Osborne's chief of staff.
+After university, Hancock briefly worked for his family's computer software company, Border Business Systems, and for a backbench Conservative MP, before moving to London to work as an economist at the Bank of England, specialising in the housing market.
+In 2005, he was an economic adviser to the Shadow Chancellor of the Exchequer, George Osborne, later becoming Osborne's chief of staff.